graeme-lockley/bendu-lang/docs/custom-data-types.md

 The pattern matching has three additional features that are worth highlighting:

 - A pattern can have a type qualifier,
-- A component of a pattern can be assigned an identifier, and
+- A component of a pattern can be assigned an identifier,
-- A expression can be added to a pattern and incorporated into the guard.
+- A expression can be added to a pattern and incorporated into the guard, and
+- Matching against an imported custom data type.

 #### Pattern Type Qualifier